isakro/thesis/docs/05-meso-models.md

 # Modelling the Norwegian Mesolithic

 The last chapter laid out the foundation for what can constitute components of a model-based archaeology.
 This chapter will explore some ways in which casting the papers of the thesis in this light can help elucidate assumptions and further lines of inquiry associated with the arguments and empirical patterns identified in the papers.
-The central empirical patterns identified for the papers are presented in Figure.
+The central empirical patterns and modelling efforts for the papers are presented in Figure.